-The Subscription Economy Is Redefining The Transformation Of The Consumer Electronics Retail Industry
+The Subscription Economy and the Retail Industry

 The history of trade extends to more than 150,000 years back, and it kept evolving throughout centuries.
 The first transaction started with two people exchanging consumable goods of different shapes and quantities, until the creation of the first known coin currency changed the way we valuated goods, almost 5,000 years ago.
 And from goods being exchanged in-person to the creation of the first local street marketplace, where trading was conceived as one of the very first forms of conducting business.

 The evolution of trading never stopped, and the mechanisms of trading kept changing from one era to another.
 Small in-person type of exchanges evolved to include large wholesale-like transactions.
 And local street marketplaces grew into different models, such privately-owned shops, up until to what we know in our modern day as retail stores.